phheim/issy/README.md

 # Issy

 Issy is a tool for automatically synthesizing infinite-state reactive programs.
 It accepts specifications in the [Issy format](./docs/ISSYFORMAT.md), reactive program games, TSL-MT, and the low-level [LLissy format](./docs/LLISSYFORMAT.md).
+You can find small examples, for Issy and LLIssy [here](./docs/sample.issy) and [here](./docs/sample.llissy), respectively.
+Furthermore, much more examples are in the [infinite-state synthesis benchmark repository](https://github.com/phheim/infinite-state-reactive-synthesis-benchmarks).

 ## Installation